Welcome to the New York Headache Center

 We try to provide urgent care to people in severe pain who would otherwise have to go to an emergency room.
 Emergency room is not a good place for someone with a severe migraine.
 ERs are noisy, have bright lights, long waiting times, and doctors who often give narcotics, Tylenol, and other ineffective drugs.
 If you are considering going to an ER during office hours, try calling us and one of our providers will try to see you.
 We can administer a nerve block or give you intramuscular injection of sumatriptan or an intravenous medication, such as magnesium, ketorolac (Toradol), metoclopramide (Reglan), dihydroergotamine (DHE-45), dexamethasone (Decadron), and other.
 However, we do not stock any opioid (narcotic) drugs.
 If necessary, it is easy to reach us after hours – our cell phones are mentioned on the answering machine.
 However, in true emergency we urge you to go to the nearest emergency room.

 We also treat children with headaches.
 In children, we particularly emphasize safer, non-drug approaches, such as biofeedback, magnesium, CoQ10, and other supplements, as well as Botox injections, which are also safer than most drugs.
-The youngest child we’ve treated with Botox was 8 years old, however most kids do well without it (the oldest person still receiving Botox and doing very well, is 97!).
+The youngest child we’ve treated with Botox was 8 years old (although migraines improve with age, our oldest patient receiving Botox and doing very well mentally and physically, is 97).

 Our staff consists of headache doctors and nurse practitioners who are among the best in the field.
 We utilize medications, nutritional supplements, nerve blocks, Botox, acupuncture, and other treatments.